middleboxhackathon/test-environment/README.md

 Build scripts to create a standard test environment for the ETSI Middlebox Hackathon

 ## Usage Instructions
-1. Please all three script files in the same directory somewhere
+1. Place all three script files in the same directory somewhere
 1. Ensure you have a valid SSH key pair in ~/.ssh/
 1. Run build-azure-environment.ps1.
 You'll be prompted to log in to Azure if necessary
 1. Wait for about 20 minutes